fxstein/GoProX/README.md

 goprox --import
 ```
 The `--import` option will read from `source` (default to the current directory `.`) and
-import all media files into `library\imported`
+import all image and video media files into `library\imported`.
 This is best used for importing media files from the path of a mounted media card.
 To do
-so insert the microSD card of your camera into a reader attached to your Mac.
+so, insert your camera's microSD card into a reader attached to your Mac.
 Open Finder
 to see the mounted card, right-click it and select `New Terminal at Folder`.
 This will
 open a new zsh terminal at the mounted card folder.

+Alternatively `--import` can process a `tar.gz` archive directly.
+It will first untar
+the contents into a temp directory and then import from there.
+This is helpful when
+re-importing previously archived sd card data

 ```
 goprox --archive